 4. Learn the basics of HTML.

-Let us be clear here, content creators do not need to be web programmers to be successful with SEO.
+Let us be clear here, SEO content creators do not need to be web programmers to be successful with SEO.
 Yet, it helps to have a basic understanding of HTML.
 The reason is, being able to jump into the page source code to make a quick adjustment helps you send important information to search engines and readers alike.
 With that in mind, which HTML elements should you know for SEO?
 Let’s review the essentials:

 HTML title tag:

 The HTML title tag shows up as the page title within the search results.
 Here’s why it matters for SEO: It tells Google and your readership what the content of the page is all about.
 When crafting a title tag, think about the user journey: What keywords do you want the page to be found for?
 Then, write a unique, descriptive title, naturally working in the important keywords.
 Keep in mind, the optimal length of a title tag is between 50 to 60 characters long.